Lexicon

 ORIGINAL

-Obligations that persist after the process that made them has terminated — the generative crisis of delegation in the agentic economy.
+Obligations that persist after the process that made them has terminated.
 An agent's existence is bounded by its runtime invocation: a two-second inference call might encompass negotiations that would take humans weeks.
 When the invocation terminates, every commitment made during that runtime is orphaned — not one transaction but all of them, every obligation now without an author who can be found.
-The classical principal-agent problem worried about agents who shirk within ongoing relationships; the computational inversion produces a different pathology: agents that fulfill commitments faithfully during their brief existence and then cease to exist, leaving the commitments without an answerer.
-Orphan commitments are what make receipts ontologically necessary rather than merely administratively convenient.
+The problem has historical precedent: when a Renaissance merchant house collapsed, its bills of exchange still circulated, and someone had to answer for them.
+The classical principal-agent problem worried about agents who shirk within ongoing relationships; the computational inversion produces agents that fulfill commitments faithfully during their brief existence and then cease to exist.
+Orphan commitments are what make receipts ontologically necessary.
 Without receipts, the commitments vanish as if they never existed.
-With receipts, the fossil record survives the termination: contestable, enforceable, attributable to principal chains that can still answer.
-The surviving principal — the persistent party at the end of the delegation chain — exists precisely because orphan commitments require someone who outlives the agent to bear responsibility for what the agent did.
+With them, the fossil record survives the termination: contestable, enforceable, attributable to principal chains that can still answer.

 P